 Pufferfish are considered a delicacy in Japan and are bred commercially, so we know something of their behavior.
 The male constructs a flattened circle in the sand and when a female nears, the male will swim around throwing up sand.
 If the female enters the circle eggs are released by the female and fertilized by the male, these then drop into the sand and later hatch.
 The larvae are planktonic.

-They are eaten as a delicacy in Japan.
-It takes three years to train as a “‘Fugu” Chef and the whole process is controlled by law in Japan.
+In Japan they are eaten as a delicacy.
+A “‘Fugu” Chef undergoes three years of training and the whole process is controlled by law in Japan.
 If the chef makes a mistake it could easily be your last meal which appears to be the attraction for some.

-They are kept by some aquarists but because of their constantly growing teeth, they require regular feeds on hard stony corals to prevent the teeth from growing too far and becoming unusable.
+Some aquarists keep them but because of their constantly growing teeth, they require regular feeds on hard stony corals to prevent the teeth from growing too far and becoming unusable.
 They are not aggressive fish, but may attempt to eat smaller sickly fishes and may nip long finned fishes.
 Because of their potential size they require a large tank.
 They will also eat most invertebrates ranging from coral to crustaceans and are not suitable for reef tanks.

 WHITE SPOTTED PUFFERFISH CLASSIFICATION